-1. Book Annual Furnace Maintenance
+1. Schedule Annual Furnace Maintenance

-2. Frequently Change Your Furnace’s Air Filter
+2. Frequently Put in a New Furnace’s Air Filter

-Our recommendations for installing a new furnace filter:
+Our suggestions for changing your furnace filter:

-- Flat filter: Monthly
+- Flat filter: Once a month

 - Pleated filter: Every three months